jeonghanlee/epics_env/README.md

-Simple EPICS Environment
+A Simple and Naive EPICS Environment (SNEE)
 =================

 ## Purpose

 * To develop a generic way to build an entire EPICS environment in order to make an EPICS environment transparent well to the community.
-* To provide a simple EPICS environment to biginners easily.
+* To provide an EPICS environment to biginners easily.
+* To provide an independent EPICS environment in order to debug existent EPICS environmets.

 ## Limitation
 * Due to lack of my knowledge and some warnings from experts, I am using the simplest model of using submodules which is found in https://git-scm.com/book/en/v2/Git-Tools-Submodules

 > The simplest model of using submodules in a project would be if you were simply consuming a subproject and wanted to get updates from it from time to time but were not actually modifying anything in your checkout.

   So I DO NOT change any sub modules in this branch (work), DO NOT commit my local changes to the original repositories.

+* All source codes and compiled binary files in the source directories

-## Supported EPICS Base and Modules
+## Supported EPICS Modules

+### SRC : www.github.com/epics-modules

 * autosave
 * ipac
 * devlib2
-* seq (SNCSEQ)
 * iocStats
 * sscan
 * asyn